 Students and their parents/carers must read and understand Acceptable Uses as a condition upon which permission is given to bring mobile phones to school.

-Tewkesbury School recognises that personal communication through mobile technologies is an accepted part of everyday life but that such technologies need to be used well.
+Tewkesbury Academy recognises that personal communication through mobile technologies is an accepted part of everyday life but that such technologies need to be used well.

 Personal safety is vital and it is the school’s responsibility to make sure that students feel safe so that they can engage in their learning and develop as responsible caring young adults.